JisnaP/Fine_Tuning_GPT3.5_Turbo/README.md

 ```
 ## Dataset, Model, Hyperparameter and Prompt choice
 **Dataset Selection**
-1. Quality
+1. Quality:

 The effectiveness of fine-tuning largely depends on the quality of your dataset.
 Ensure that your data is clean, relevant, and representative of the tasks you want the model to perform.
-2. Dataset size
+2. Dataset size:

-Minimum: OpenAI requires at least 10 examples to fine-tune a model.
+-Minimum: OpenAI requires at least 10 examples to fine-tune a model.

-Optimal: For meaningful improvements, it's recommended to use 50 to 100 well-crafted training examples.
+-Optimal: For meaningful improvements, it's recommended to use 50 to 100 well-crafted training examples.

-Large-scale Fine-tuning: For more complex tasks, consider using thousands of examples.
+-Large-scale Fine-tuning: For more complex tasks, consider using thousands of examples.

 **Model Selection**

 The GPT-3.5-turbo model is often the ideal choice for most users due to its balance of several key factors:

 1. Cost-effectiveness: It's significantly less expensive than larger models like GPT-4, making it accessible for projects with budget constraints.